Nedj78/TicketHack/README.md

-Hackathon project as part of a bootcamp project.
+Hackathon project as part of a coding bootcamp for [La Capsule](https://www.lacapsule.academy/)

 Stack : html/css/javascript